juhasev/sample-ninja-help/project-participants.md

 **Disqualify (quality)** Will disqualify panelist by changing ```completed``` status to ```qualify```.
 **Disqualify (duplicate)** Will disqualify panelist by changing ```completed``` status to ```duplicate```.

-Both options will rollback any issued rewards.
+Both options will rollback any issued reward points and project revenue.

 > By default we display completes ordered by the started date